 I usually have someone help me during tax season to answer the phone, schedule appointments, and do the initial data entry.
 Then the return goes to me, I review everything, see what's missing, and tell you if there are any issues before we get together to finalize the return.
 Most of the work is done before you get here but I will answer every question and address every concern before we finalize you taxes.
 I am definitely a late-night person and often work until 1:00-2:00 am, so if you want to call me at midnight that's fine.
 But do NOT call me early in the morning - any attempted contact before 9:00 am will be greeted with complete apathy :)

 I have been coaching girls soccer for ten years now and coaching is one of my favorite activities.
 Lots of work and lots of fun.
 I like working as a tax preparer because I'm super-busy from January to April but that gives me lots of free time during soccer season (July through December).
-This past year (2017) my U19 girls team outscored their league opponents 36-3 and finished in 1st place (8 times in 9 years now).
-I must be doing something right - maybe the baked goods I bring to every practice?
+This past year (2017) my U19 girls team out-scored their opponents 36-3 and finished in 1st place (8 times in 9 years now).

 I do accounting and bookkeeping for about 15 small businesses year-round.
 I also volunteer as the treasurer for the Forest Hills Swim Club and Valley Baptist Church.
 When my daughter attended elementary school, I volunteered in the classroom (I also have 13 units of ECE) and worked as one of the playground supervisors.
 I have always enjoyed working with children of all age groups (especially preschool) and will continue to do so for as long as I can keep up...